-Before deciding to overhaul the Brake Brake Master Cylinder, it is important to check the availability and cost of a new or factory rebuilt unit, as well as the availability of a rebuild kit.
-When removing the Brake Master Cylinder, it is necessary to place rags under the brake line fittings and cover the ends of the lines with caps or plastic bags to prevent fluid from spilling and damaging painted surfaces.
-The brake fluid level warning switch electrical connector should be unplugged, and the tube nuts at the ends of the brake lines should be loosened using a flare-nut wrench.
-The brake lines should be pulled away from the Brake Master Cylinder slightly and plugged to prevent contamination.
-The Brake Master Cylinder can then be removed by removing the mounting nuts, taking care not to kink the hydraulic lines.
-The reservoir cap should be removed and any remaining fluid discarded.
-When the Brake Master Cylinder is removed, the entire hydraulic system must be bled, which can be done more efficiently if the Brake Master Cylinder is filled with fluid and bench bled before installation.
-The Brake Master Cylinder should be mounted in a vise with soft jaws, and the reservoirs should be filled with brake fluid.
-The piston should be depressed several times to expel any air, and plugs should be temporarily installed in the holes when the bleeding procedure is complete.
-Finally, the Brake Master Cylinder can be carefully installed by reversing the removal steps, and the brake system should be bled.
+Before deciding to overhaul the Brake Master Cylinder, check on the availability and cost of a new or factory rebuilt unit and also the availability of a rebuild kit.
+Place rags under the brake line fittings and prepare caps or plastic bags to cover the ends of the lines once they're disconnected, as brake fluid will damage paint; cover all painted surfaces and avoid spilling fluid during this procedure.
+Unplug the brake fluid level warning switch electrical connector.
+Loosen the tube nuts at the ends of the brake lines where they enter the Brake Master Cylinder using a flare-nut wrench to prevent rounding off the flats on these nuts.
+Pull the brake lines away from the Brake Master Cylinder slightly and plug the ends to prevent contamination.
+Remove the two Brake Master Cylinder mounting nuts, ensuring not to kink the hydraulic lines, and take the Brake Master Cylinder out of the vehicle.
+Remove the reservoir cap and discard any fluid remaining in the reservoir.
+Whenever the Brake Master Cylinder is removed, the entire hydraulic system must be bled, and the time required to bleed the system can be reduced if the Brake Master Cylinder is filled with fluid and bench bled before installation.
+Mount the Brake Master Cylinder in a vise equipped with soft jaws clamping on the flange of the Brake Master Cylinder and fill the reservoirs with brake fluid.
+Hold fingers tightly over the holes where the brake lines normally connect to prevent air from being drawn back into the Brake Master Cylinder.
+Slowly depress the piston several times to ensure all air has been expelled, using a large Phillips screwdriver to push on the piston assembly, waiting several seconds each time for brake fluid to be drawn from the reservoir into the piston bore before depressing the piston again, ensuring fingers cover the holes before releasing the piston.
+When the bleeding procedure is complete, temporarily install plugs in the holes.
+Carefully install the Brake Master Cylinder by reversing the removal steps and bleed the brake system.

 Posted by ToyotaPartsDeal Specialist